Medical Assisting

 Semester Hours 3

-This course introduces medical office administrative procedures not covered in Medical Administrative Procedures I. Topics include fees, credit and collections, banking, bookkeeping, Payroll, and computerized finance applications.
-Upon completion, students should be able to manage the financial aspects of medical offices.
+This course covers medical office administrative procedures that are not included in Medical Administrative Procedures I. Topics encompass fees, credit and collections, banking, bookkeeping, payroll, and computerized finance applications.
+Upon completion, students should be able to effectively manage the financial operations of medical offices.
 This is a CORE course for Medical Assisting.

 MAT 125: Laboratory Procedures I for the Medical Assistant